The first light spread over the sand. Morning had come.

 "I thought everything here would be harsh, wild… barbaric even," she admitted.
 "But it's…beautiful.
 Rough, but beautiful."

-Ruhan's smirk softened.
+Ruhan's smirk faded into something a bit more genuine.
 "Not everyone here is a soldier or a raider.
-Some carve stone, some paint silk, some sing songs and dance.
-Tughril isn't just made of war, Princess.
-It is made of people."
+People here carve stone, paint silk, sing, and dance.
+Tughril isn't just a war machine, Princess.
+It's made of actual people."

-After a while, they reached a modest inn near the city center.
-The building was sturdy and warm, its walls painted with desert patterns.
-Inside, the air smelled faintly of herbs and clays.
+After a while, they reached a small inn near the city center.
+It wasn't some fancy hotel for sure, but it felt warm and solid.
+The building was sturdy with walls that were decorated with desert patterns.
+When they came inside, the air smelled faintly of herbs and fresh earth.

-Ruhan spoke with the innkeeper and arranged rooms.
-"You'll rest here tonight," he said, handing her a small key.
-"Tomorrow, we ride for the capital."
+While Xiao Zhi was admiring the scene before her, Ruhan spoke with the innkeeper and arranged rooms.
+"We will rest here tonight," he said as he handed her a small key to her room.
+"Tomorrow, we'll ride to the capital."

 Xiao Zhi nodded, exhausted but content.
 When a maid brought a basin of warm water to her room, she almost cried with relief.
 She washed slowly, enjoying the feeling of the grime washing away.
 Her hair was clean again, and her soft skin slowly returned.